Please note that applications for this year's Harmonized Scholarship Process competition closed on Saturday, January 15, 2022.

 If you are a new applicant, you are not required to be accepted into a Dalhousie graduate program to apply for these scholarships.
 However, you must have applied to the program before you will be able to accept a scholarship offer, and offers are conditional upon your eventual acceptance into the program.
 If you are a Dalhousie master’s student expecting to transfer or fast-track to a doctoral program in January or May of the current year academic year, or in September or January of the next academic year, you are encouraged to apply for doctoral-level awards.
 Scholarships awarded through the Harmonized Scholarship Process are not transferrable between institutions.

-Prior to this date, you can withdraw, edit and resubmit your saved application in the online portal.
+Prior to the deadline, you can withdraw, edit and resubmit your saved application in the online portal.
 No edits or resubmissions are possible after the deadline.

 Virtual information session

 In November 2021, the Faculty of Graduate Studies held a virtual information session on the Harmonized Scholarship Process.
 A recording of the session is available to be watched below.
 Download the PowerPoint slides [PDF - 1.4 MB] that accompanied the session.

 The scholarship application submission process is described in the steps below.
 It is important to note that the scholarship application and the admission application are two separate processes.
 Each has its own individual online portal, eligibility and review criteria and document submission requirements.

 - Log into the FGS Scholarship Management Platform.
 If you already have a Dalhousie NetID, please select “Use Dalhousie NetID” to log in.
 If not, please enter an email address and create a password.
 It is only necessary to create one account, even if you intend to apply for multiple opportunities.

 - Create a new scholarship application or edit an existing one by selecting from the “My Applications” list on your homepage.
 Only one application per competition will be accepted by each applicant, please do not submit multiple Harmonized Scholarship Applications.